Scope-t2t/Windows-Booster-Tool/README.md

 - **Boost Windows Performance:** Optimize system performance for smoother operation.
 - **Restore Settings:** Easily revert system settings to their original state.

-## Developed by Scope_T2T
+## Developed by SCPE
-Windows Booster Tool is developed and maintained by Scope_T2T, ensuring safety, reliability, and regular updates for peak performance.
+Windows Booster Tool is developed and maintained by SCPE, ensuring safety, reliability, and regular updates for peak performance.

 ## Q&A